 Home – School Communication: regular Parent Consultation Evenings, Curriculum Workshops, Curriculum Newsletters and Federation Times keep parents up to date.
 We appreciate that parents have busy lives and we use text updates and e-mails as well as the usual paper communication to keep parents advised of what is going on at school.

-With an approachable staff team who are keen to develop strong partnerships with their children’s families, we offer a number of ways of communicating with your child’s class teacher.
+With an approachable staff team who are keen to develop strong partnerships with their children’s families, we offer several ways of communicating with your child’s class teacher.
 Parents are provided with their child’s teacher’s email address and teachers are available at the beginning and end of each day to speak with parents.
+Classes use a platform called Classroom Dojo to communicate and celebrate events and children’s achievements.
+Parents are also invited into school to share their children’s ‘Celebration of Wonder’.

-Federation Family Events: Alongside our weekly Federation Assembly, which gives children across the Federation a chance to come together and share achievements and to which family are always welcome, we also hold a number of Federation Family Events, these include our annual Sports Day as well as Female Friday and Father’s Friday (days when Mums, Grandmothers, Aunties and Dads, Grandfathers, Uncles or any other significant male or female in children’s lives) are welcomed into school for all or part of the day, taking part in lessons, playtimes and lunchtimes.
-We worked closing with the University of Bath regarding the Father’s Friday inititive and please do take a look at the film which they made following their time with us at school on the following links:
+Federation Family Events: Alongside our weekly Federation Assembly, which gives children across the Federation a chance to come together and share achievements, we also hold a number of Federation Family Events, these include our annual Sports Day as well as family days when family members (Mums, Grandmothers, Aunties and Dads, Grandfathers, Uncles or any other significant adult in children’s lives) are welcomed into school for all or part of the day, taking part in lessons, playtimes and lunchtimes Before children begin school we offer a carefully planned induction, including an induction event for families, information evenings for parents, a Teddy Bear’s Picnic for children and their older or younger siblings and story times.

 Parent Helpers: We are always grateful for help from parents, be it by listening to children read, cooking, gardening, help with art and craft.
 Children really benefit from this experience and support.
 If you are a parent (or grandparent or other relative) and you would like to help in this way, please see your child’s class teacher.